andreazignoli/pyoxynet/README.md

 |     |      |    |    |    |       |        |
 |     |      |    |    |    |       |        |

+Importantly, given that RF data is generated, a complete breath-by-breath dataset can be generated.
 In the gif below, different epochs/steps of the training process are presented for the Conditional Adversarial Neural Network available in *Pyoxynet*.

 ![plot](./pics/dcgan_200.gif)